pentora-ai/pentora/docs/docs/deployment/server-mode.md

 # Server Mode Deployment

-Deploy Pentora as a persistent server daemon for centralized scan orchestration, API access, and scheduled scanning.
+Deploy Vulntor as a persistent server daemon for centralized scan orchestration, API access, and scheduled scanning.

 ## Overview